 In addition to interest-bearing net debt, the foreign exchange forward contracts associated with the intra-Group loans and the hedging of the foreign exchange risk of certain commercial contracts expose the Group’s result to interest rate risk.
 The Group’s external loans are mainly denominated in euros, but the subsidiaries are financed in their functional currency.
-The most significant currencies of the intra group loans in 2016 were the Russian rouble and the Czech koruna.
-As the parent company hedges the receivables denominated in roubles, the parent company has to pay the interest rate difference between the rouble and the euro.
+The currencies of the intra group loans in 2017 were the Russian rouble, Czech koruna and Polish złoty.
+As the parent company hedges the receivables denominated in foreign currency, the parent company has to pay the interest rate difference between the foreign currency and the euro.

 The counterparties of financial instruments are chosen based on the management’s estimate of their reliability.
 The Board of Directors accepts the main banks used by the Group and counterparties to the current investments and derivative instruments and their limits.
 According to the treasury policy, it is possible to make short-term investments related to liquidity management.
 No impairment has been recognised on the derivative instruments or the cash and cash equivalents in the period.
 The management does not expect any credit losses from counterparties to financing assets or derivative instruments.

-As a result of the partial demerger registered on 30 June 2013, YIT Corporation bears secondary liability amounted EUR 37.4 million for certain Group and bank guarantees transferred to Caverion Corporation if Caverion cannot cope with these obligations.
+As a result of the partial demerger registered on June 30, 2013, YIT Corporation bears secondary liability amounting to EUR 18.4 million for certain Group and bank guarantees transferred to Caverion Corporation if Caverion cannot cope with these obligations.

-The management continuously evaluates and monitors the amount of funding required by the Group’s business activities to ensure adequate liquid funds to finance its operations and repay its loans at maturity and to finance dividend.
+The management continuously evaluates and monitors the amount of funding required by the Group’s business activities to ensure adequate liquid funds to finance its operations, repay its loans at maturity and to finance dividend.
 The funding requirements are evaluated based on a financial budget prepared every six months, a monthly financial forecast and short-term, timely cash planning.
 The Group Treasury is responsible for the adequacy of funding, the availability of different sources of funding and the controlled maturity profile of external loans.
-When making decision about a new loan it should be made sure, according to treasury policy, that only 1/4 of the loan portfolio can mature over one calendar year, in order to minimize refinancing risk.
-When the amount of maturing loans is calculated, commercial papers, receivables sold to banks or housing company loans are not taken into account.

-The objective of managing foreign exchange risk is to reduce the uncertainty caused by foreign exchange rate movements on profit through cash flows and the valuation of commercial receivables and liabilities.
+The objective of managing foreign exchange risk at YIT is to reduce the uncertainty caused by foreign exchange rate movements on profit through cash flows and the valuation of commercial receivables and liabilities.